The final review took

 + at least 2 additional goals

-+ [1] systems diagram [with appropriate metrics] per team member
++ [1] systems diagram [with appropriate metrics] per team member+ a clearly articulated design concept

 + a well thought out plan and section